Teacher Pushing Children With Down Syndrome Into Special Ed Kindergarten

 However, her preschool teacher told me today that she does not think my daughter should be in an inclusive kindergarten class, despite the fact that she is in an inclusive preschool!

 It’s clear to me from other comments she’s made over the past year and a half that this is not about my daughter but about this teacher’s low expectations of children with Down syndrome and misunderstanding of the benefits of mainstreaming and of the Montessori method.

 The county is presently focused on mainstreaming most children with special needs and I was told at an event sponsored by the county Special Ed Department that of the 600 or so children leaving preschool this year about 500 of them will go into regular kindergarten classes.

 My daughter is not profoundly delayed.
 She most definitely fits into that top 5/6 of the preschool children in special ed, but her teacher just doesn’t get it and is trying to push all four of her children with DS into special ed kindergartens.

 Anyway, the decision is not up to her but she obviously has some sway.
 I would like to educate her about Montessori and about mainstreaming children with DS without being adversarial.
 Any ideas you might be able to share would be greatly appreciated.

-My husband and I have thought that our approach will be to point out the ways in which our daughter learns which can be best met through Montessori: eg hands on learning, learning at one’s own pace, her great socialblility and imitative behavior style…
+My husband and I have thought that our approach will be to point out the ways in which our daughter learns which can be best met through Montessori: eg hands-on learning, learning at one’s own pace, her great sociability, and imitative behavior style…

 What you want to focus on is mainstreaming, on having your child in an inclusive environment (whether it be Montessori or public school).
 So try to focus on that broader issue. (“How is being in an inclusive, mainstream environment better for your child?”)